fsr/python-lessons/_exercises/14_functions.md

 Create a function, which takes a variable amount of integer numbers and returns the sum of all given numbers.

-(Re)write your `main()` function so that it calls your new function with all arguments you call your script with.[^sysargv] Since these arguments are interpreted as strings you will need to cast all arguments first.[^cast] A comprehension might come in handy for this!
+(Re)write your `main()` function so that it calls your new function with all arguments you call your script with.[^sysargv] Since these arguments are interpreted as strings you will need to cast all arguments first.[^cast]

 [^sysargv]:
     The arguments your script is called with are stored in `sys.argv` (remember to import _sys_!).